miguelabate/aleka/README.md

-# Aleka: a schema agnostic protobuf decoder tool (WIP)
+# Aleka: a schema agnostic protobuf decoder tool

 Command line tool and library to decode base64/hex strings of binary protobuf messages and does its best to decode the contents according to the specification.

-The output is text in JSON format
+The output is in JSON format

 https://developers.google.com/protocol-buffers/docs/encoding
 https://developers.google.com/protocol-buffers/docs/encoding#cheat-sheet

+Blog post about with some more details about Aleka [https://miguelabate.com/aleka-a-schema-agnostic-protobuf-decoder/](https://miguelabate.com/aleka-a-schema-agnostic-protobuf-decoder/)

 ## Usage